-Make it not fitness
+Make it 'not' fitness

-We admit it, you you can't escape the need to break a sweat.
-However, you can combine fitness with something slightly more enjoyable so you've got something to look forward to.
+The good news, however, staying fit and healthy doesn't have to be a bore.
+You can combine fitness with something slightly more enjoyable so you've got something to look forward to.
 How about a Saturday morning gym session followed by brunch, or a weekday exercise class made sweeter by the promise of happy hour drinks afterwards?

 Have someone tell you what to do

 Get rid of your worries by having a personal trainer tell you what to do, so you never have to feel like the new kid at school ever again.
 This also means that you're held accountable for turning up and that you'll get tailored advice specific to whatever you want to achieve, making sure you don't injure yourself by using the incorrect form.

 Find your motivation

 The key is to ask yourself what your motivation is.
 So you want to lose weight?
 Is it so you can get up the stairs without getting out of breath?
 Is it to feel more confident in those jeans?

 Use FOMO to your advantage by following your favourite fitness bloggers on social media.
-It's practically guaranteed that if your newsfeed is full of sweaty selfies you'll be feeling like you've got to get down to the gym asap.
+It's practically guaranteed that if your newsfeed is full of sweaty selfies you'll be feeling like you've got to get down to the gym asap.'

 Research 'how to keep fit' articles, scour the wealth of information on Insight (hint hint), take note of exercises you see people doing in the gym, ask gym staff for help - inspiration is everywhere.
 You've just got to look for it.